sumeetmathpati/cs-gate/_coa/instructions/general-register-organization.md

     - **Register to memory reference** architecture
     - **Register to register reference** architecture

 # Register to Memory Reference Architecture

+- In this organization we use **two address instructions.**
 - This architectures support less number of registers.
 - Here,
-    - First oprand is register
+    - First oprand is register.
-    - Second oprand is memory
+    - Second oprand is memory or register.
-    - Destination is same register as first oprand
+    - Destination is same register as first oprand.

 ## Instruction Format